Bulldogs | Personality to a Fault

 - Prone to sneaking and pinching (feed well).

-- Raising a Bulldog is more successful if its owner has a good sense of humor
+- Raising a Bulldog is more successful if its owner has a good sense of humor and lots of patience

 Facial wrinkles and any folds around their tail (which can be deeper than you think) should be cleaned daily.
 These are areas that can develop into hot spots if not cared for properly.